dhansel/smon6502/README.md

 you can just download the [smon.bin](https://github.com/dhansel/smon6502/raw/main/smon.bin) file from this repository and burn it to the EEROM.

-Connect your terminal (or serial-to-usb adapter) to the VIA as follows: Receive (RX) pin of the terminal goes to pin 19 (CB2) of the VIA.
-Transmit (TX) pin of the terminal goes to pin 18 (CB1) **and** pin 17 (PB7) of the VIA.
+Connect your terminal (or serial-to-usb adapter) to the VIA as follows:
+  - Receive (RX) pin of the terminal goes to pin 19 (CB2) of the VIA.
+  - Transmit (TX) pin of the terminal goes to pin 18 (CB1) **and** pin 17 (PB7) of the VIA.
+  - Make sure the VIA's pin 21 (IRQ) is connected to the 6502 CPU's pin 4 (IRQ)

-Configure your terminal program for 1200 baud, 8 data bits, 1 stop bit and no parity.
+Configure your terminal (program) for 1200 baud, 8 data bits, 1 stop bit and no parity.
 After turning on the 6502 you should see SMON showing the 6502 register contents and command prompt.

 If you are using a non-standard setup, SMON can easily be adapted by changing the settings